Workshop Exercise 2.2 - Creating configuration vPLCs

 In our application’s case, it’s very creatively called “Application” and matches the name of the application we copied to the PLC’s storage in the previous step

 Update the deployment.yaml to utilize the config in a similar way to how we have done the Application files.
 The Codesys container requires readwrite access to the config directory, so we’ll use the initContainer to copy the config over into the right directory, and have that mounted as persisted storage.
-Note how the configmap is mounted as a volume.
+The configmap is mounted as a volume, and it’s contents created as a read-only file within the initContainer, where it’s then placed in a writable location for the application.
+The reason for that will become clear when connecting the development environment to our container in a later step.

 initContainers: